In the Garden Blog

 Also, soaker hoses underneath the fabric or on top without cloth are a great way to water.

 Besides limited root and taller growing crops (like corn), your choices are wide open.
 Some recommended crops: tomatoes, peppers, eggplant, cole crops, salad greens, peas, onions, cucumbers, squash, melons, herbs, and beans.
 Click Here to Find the Perfect Edibles!

 Plant on the same basic spacing as you would in the ground.
 With a maximum of 2 tomatoes per bale, 2-3 peppers per bale, 6-8 cucumber vines per bale, 3 squash per bale, etc.

 Add a few annuals or perennials, especially vining ones, to cover up some of the bale corners and add a little extra color to your straw bale garden.
 You may try total annual or perennial gardening by the bale!
 A great conversation piece, and you’ll be the talk of the neighborhood.

 Problems you may experience?

 - You may experience ants.
 I don’t suggest using natural controls or baits listed for use around edibles.

 - Have mice or voles in the bales?
 Use baited snap traps to reduce populations.

-- And sometimes the bales are so tightly baled; it’s hard to plant in them.
-Hopefully, if you seasoned them naturally (2 months or so) they will be more flexible to plant in.
-Otherwise, it may involve electrical powered tools to cut holes in the straw bale.
+- Bales that are too tightly baled, it’s hard to plant in them.
+If you seasoned them naturally (2 months or so), they will be more flexible to plant in.
+Otherwise, it may involve electrical-powered tools to cut holes in the straw bale.